rahulacaleffi/Slider-Tour-Swipper/README.md

 ```

 # Usage
- Use the shortcode [shortcode-slider] everywhere you want
+ Use the shortcode [shortcode-slider] everywhere you want, but one time per page maximum (avoiding duplicate the JS import files)